Mastering Transaction Management in InnoDB: Optimizing COMMIT, ROLLBACK, and SAVEPOINT for Performance and Integrity

 What is SAVEPOINT?

-SAVEPOINT allows creating checkpoints within a transaction.
-You can roll back to a specific SAVEPOINT without affecting other changes made before it.
+SAVEPOINT allows creating checkpoints within a transaction.making it possible to roll back to a specific SAVEPOINT without affecting other changes made before it.
 This is useful for transactions that involve multiple steps where partial rollbacks might be needed.

 Best Practices for SAVEPOINT